Best in Travel is here! Discover 2025’s destinations

 In late March or early April, the lead-up to Easter is marked island-wide by Settimana Santa (Holy Week) processions.
 Some of the best festivities can be found in Alghero, with its strong Catalan cultural influences; and Iglesias, where white-robed, hooded celebrants carry statues of Jesus and the Virgin Mary through the streets, accompanied by the din of drums and matraccas (a distinctively Sardinian instrument that emits a loud rattling sound).

-Winter is the rainiest season, when many businesses close – but not in the cities
+Winter is the rainiest season, when many businesses close – except in the cities

 Precipitation in Sardinia is most prevalent between November and April, with December and January typically recording the highest rainfall.
 During the wet season, expect to find hotels, restaurants and bars in Sardinia’s coastal resorts shut down tight.
 Elsewhere, especially in larger cities, businesses keep normal hours, making winter a good season for exploring urban attractions such as the archaeological museums of Cagliari and Sassari.